Gevorkg/Image-Generator/README.md

 AI Image Generator

 Hi there!
 This is AI Image Generator Flutter application that leverages artificial intelligence to create unique and customizable images.
-Users can generate visually stunning images using a powerful AI-driven API, offering a seamless and interactive experience.
-The app features user authentication, including Google Sign-In, to provide a personalized and secure environment.
+Users can generate and download visually stunning images using a powerful AI-driven API, offering a seamless and interactive experience!

 The APi source: https://platform.imagine.art/